Video transfer to DVD

 Want to be able to watch personal videos on your home DVD player?
 Want to share these with family and friends?
-We can make a DVD from various video sources including .avi, .mp4, .mov and more.
+I can make a DVD from various video sources including .avi, .mp4, .mov and more.

 Don’t leave those treasured memories languishing on your PC or mobile phone.
 Get your favourite home videos and photos transferred to DVD.
-We will convert your precious moments past into an easy to share, high quality DVD which you can enjoy anew.
+I will convert your precious moments past into an easy to share, high quality DVD which you can enjoy anew.
 A great way to clear some space on your phone, organise your keepsakes and also a fantastic gift idea for someone you made those great memories with.